-The following Planning guidance note Produced in partnership with Sarah Batterton of Ashurst LLP provides comprehensive and up to date legal information covering:
+The following Planning practice note Produced in partnership with Sarah Batterton of Ashurst LLP provides comprehensive and up to date legal information covering:

 Guidance on costs awards for planning appeals in England is set out in Planning Practice Guidance (PPG).